This article may use affiliate links. Eluxe Magazine only links to products we trust.

 Cellulose–which is made of decomposed plant fibres (including wood)–is a common food additive to make make ice cream creamier or thicken salad dressing without adding calories.
 Since it is natural, even packaged foods labeled as organic often include cellulose.
 It’s put into shredded cheese and grated cheeses like parmesan to stop the cheese from clumping.
 Mmmmm Sawdust!
 Yummy.

-6. Many canned soups are flavored with MSG, even when they specify they are NOT.
+6. Most canned soups are flavored with MSG – even when it’s not on the label

 The food additive “MSG” is a slow poison which hides behind dozens of names, such as natural flavouring and yeast extract.
 Currently, labelling standards do not require MSG to be listed in the ingredient list of thousands of foods.